-Example: When you see your in-network physician, under the High Option, you pay a copayment of \$20 per visit.
+Example: When you see your in-network physician, under the High Option, you pay a copayment of \$20 per visit to a primary care provider.

 Note: If the billed amount (or the Plan allowance that providers we contract with have agreed to accept as payment in full) is less than your copayment, you pay the lower amount.